tomhenryreagan/personal-website/md/photos.md

 Please enjoy some photos I have taken which make me smile when I look at them.
 Some are of squirrels.
 Some are of natural scenes.
 Some are of things I've made.
 But mostly squirrels.

 Yes, my squirrel friends let me get quite close to them.
 I invest a lot of time into becoming their friend.
-Please do not feed wild squirrels by hand or entice them with unhealthy treats.
+Please do not feed wild squirrels out of your hand or entice them with unhealthy treats.

 I have shared several of these works on WikiCommons to make it easier for others to appreciate them.
 All photos with a <span class="emph">dotted border</span> have the following attribution (which is my own, but under a different name):